jonatanSh/shelf/README.md

 --loader-supports dynamic
 ```
 This will increase the size of the mini loader, but will enable you to link against the loader itself
-And load shellcodes yourself which are concatenated
+and load shellcodes yourself
+in future versions it will enable you to create your own runtime resolve function
 eg ...
 ```c
 struct elf_information_struct {